Skip to content

 Speke Hall

 There are two play areas at Speke Hall.
 Let older kids run wild, take on exciting challenges or zoom down a zip line in the woodland play area.
-The gated play area, with wheelchair-accessible equipment, is safe place for little legs to explore while you enjoy a coffee on the nearby picnic benches.
+The gated play area, with wheelchair-accessible equipment, is a safe place for littler adventurers to explore while you enjoy a coffee on the nearby picnic benches.

 A child in shorts jumping off a wooden structure onto a wooden stepping stone inside a woodland.